shaggysa/sudoku-1440/README.md

 ## usage

-Once you have installed the dependancies and downloaded the source code, simply run python3 main.py in a terminal within the code's folder and the gui will pop up.
+Once you have installed the dependancies and downloaded the source code, simply run "python3 main.py" in a terminal within the project's folder and the gui will pop up.
 You can also run speedtest.py to test the speed of the solver.